vial-kb/vial-kb.github.io/docs/docs/firmware-size.md

 ### Configure memory usage

-By default, the number of available Alt Repeat keys are calculated from the amount of EEPROM your controller have.
+By default, the number of available Alt Repeat keys is calculated from the amount of EEPROM your controller has.
 To reduce EEPROM usage or to select one feature over another, you can define the following in your `config.h`:

 ```
 #define VIAL_ALT_REPEAT_KEY_ENTRIES x